sarabrajsingh/COMP5511-Assignments-Fall-2020/assignment+4/README.md

 ## Program Execution

 1. Run `bash compile.sh` in order to compile all the classes within the package.
 2. Run `java Main.java <path to data file> <path to query file> <path to output file>`.
-If you want to use the files already contained in this repository, you would run `data/cgn_on_csv_eng.csv log_files/queries.txt log_files/output.txt`.
+If you want to use the files already contained in this repository, you would run `java Main.java data/cgn_on_csv_eng.csv log_files/queries.txt log_files/output.txt`.
 The query file needs to follow the structure outlined in the Queries section.

 #### Example Program Execution
 ```bash